Reading Time: 6 minutes

 Recovering from an addiction to meth likely happens in stages, and those stages have a general structure.
 The model created by the Matrix Institute seems to be useful and accurate, and can help with meth addiction recovery greatly.

-- The Withdrawal Stage: This stage of meth addiction recovery lasts from zero to 15 days and is characterized by symptoms of exhaustion, insomnia, memory problems, depression, cravings, low energy, and irritability.
-During this stage, individuals can be helped by way of efforts to ease the withdrawal symptoms, but it is most effective to completely undergo this stage before other treatment efforts, such as support groups, begin.
+- The Withdrawal Stage: This stage of meth addiction recovery lasts from zero to 15 days and is characterized by symptoms of exhaustion, insomnia, memory problems, depression, cravings, low energy and irritability.

-- The Wall Phase: In the following days, it is common for people to lose motivation for recovery, have low energy, engage in interpersonal conflict, and paranoia.
-At this stage motivational interventions are very important.
+- The Wall Phase: In the following days, it is common for people to lose motivation for recovery, have low energy, engage in interpersonal conflict and experience paranoia.
+At this stage, motivational interventions are very important.

 What Does Meth Addiction Treatment Cost?

 If you or someone you love is addicted to methamphetamine, you’re probably wondering what the cost will be for quality, effective treatment.
 Unfortunately, there’s no set price or fee when it comes to meth addiction treatment.
-The most affordable programs are often funded by the state or other government resources but can also be the least effective while the most expensive programs are often private and are not necessarily any more effective than the alternative.
+The most affordable programs are often funded by the state or other government resources, but can also be the least effective.
 The best way to find out what meth addiction treatment will cost is to call around, ask questions and get details about the programs in your area.

 Some of the factors that may increase the cost of meth addiction treatment include: